Evaluated by Skiresort.info, the world's largest test portal for ski resorts.

 Slope offering, variety of runs at the ski resort Arber

-At Großer Arber, you will find slopes of all levels of difficulty.
-The runs increase in difficulty from right to left, starting with the easy ArBär Kinderland & Zwergenland and the gentle Thurnhof lifts on the right, gradually leading up to the challenging Weltcup-Gondelschneise and Osthangverlängerung on the far left.
-This allows you to switch between easy, intermediate, and difficult slopes from right to left, depending on your mood and skill level.
-Particularly noteworthy are the many wide slopes perfect for carving, the black FIS Weltcupstrecke, and the parallel giant slalom course with timekeeping.
+At Großer Arber, you’ll find slopes of all difficulty levels.
+The runs progress from the right side with the easy ArBär Kinderland & Zwergenland and the gentle Thurnhof lifts, gradually increasing in difficulty all the way to the left with the black World Cup gondola run and the Osthang extension.
+This allows you to conveniently switch between easy, intermediate, and challenging slopes from right to left, depending on your mood.
+Highlights include the many wide slopes perfect for carving, the black FIS World Cup run, and the parallel giant slalom course with timekeeping.
 There is also a 5 km ski route leading to the town of Bodenmais.

 Runs/slopes